 From the lender’s perspective, a short sale saves many of the costs associated with the foreclosure process – attorney fee’s, the eviction process, delays from borrower bankruptcy, damage to the property, costs associated with resale, etc. In a short sale scenario, the lender gets the property back faster, so it is able to cut its losses.
 Your job as the investor is to convince the lender that it will fare better by accepting less money now.

 Finally, the lender generally wants to see a written contract between you and the seller.
 The lender wants to make sure the seller isn’t walking away with any cash from the deal.
-Generally, the contract must be written so that the buyer pays all costs associated with the transaction, so that the “net cash” to the seller is the exact amount of the short pay to the lender.
-A preliminary HUD-1 settlement statement is often requested, which can be difficult, since many title and escrow companies simple won’t prepare one in advance of closing.
-You can prepare your own HUD-1, and simply write “preliminary” on the top.
+Generally, the contract must be written so that the buyer pays all costs associated with the transaction so that the “net cash” to the seller is the exact amount of the short pay to the lender.
+A preliminary HUD-1 or settlement statement is often requested, and many title and escrow companies simply will prepare one in advance of closing.
+Make sure it says “Prelim HUD or Prelim Settlement Statement at the top.